XRPLF/xrpl-dev-portal/content/transactions/payment.md

 ### Creating Accounts

-The Payment transaction type is the only way to create new accounts in the XRP Ledger.
-To do so, send an amount of XRP that is equal or greater than the [account reserve](concept-reserves.html) to a mathematically-valid account address that does not exist yet.
-When the Payment is processed, a new [AccountRoot object](reference-ledger-format.html#accountroot) is added to the ledger.
+The Payment transaction type can create new accounts in the XRP Ledger by sending enough XRP to an unfunded address.
+Other transactions to unfunded addresses always fail.

-If you send an insufficient amount of XRP, or any other currency, the Payment fails.
+For more information, see [Accounts](concept-accounts.html#creating-accounts).

 ### Paths